 The most recent phase of the diocese’s history begins with the watershed of Disestablishment.
 Bishop John Owen, who had contested the progress of disestablishment and then fought hard to secure the best for the church in the aftermath, led the diocese during the formative period of the new Church in Wales

-The diocese weathered the storms of mass unemployment, agricultural depression and world war only, in common with the rest of the Church in Wales, to experience from the 1960s onwards a decline in numbers and a contraction and concentration of energies which led to the closure and redundancy of church buildings which should never have been built or restored in the Victorian period.
+The diocese weathered the storms of mass unemployment, agricultural depression and world war only, in common with the rest of the Church in Wales, to experience from the 1960s onwards a decline in numbers and a contraction and concentration of energies which led to the closure and redundancy of church buildings which should never have been built or restored in the Victorian period, a process that continues alongside a parallel programme of innovative re-ordering that is helping to put our churches back into the communities they serve.

 Today in the twenty first century, as we approach the centenary of disestablishment, the diocese is looking forward and outward, through its Growing Hope, a strategy for growth that seeks to refresh its mission and ministry in what promises to be one of the biggest shake-ups for centuries.